 SPG will report to its U.S. Stockholders and the IRS the amount of distributions paid during each calendar year and the amount of tax withheld, if any.
 Under certain circumstances, U.S. Stockholders may be subject to backup withholding.
+Backup withholding will apply only if the holder fails to furnish its taxpayer identification number ("TIN") (which, for an individual, would be his Social Security number), furnishes an incorrect TIN,

-Backup withholding will apply only if the holder under certain circumstances, fails to certify, under penalty of perjury, that is has furnished a correct TIN and has not been notified by the IRS that it is subject to backup withholding for failure to report interest and dividend payments.
+- is notified by the IRS that it has failed properly to report payments of interest and dividends, or - under certain circumstances, fails to certify, under penalty of perjury, that is has furnished a correct TIN and has not been notified by the IRS that it is subject to backup withholding for failure to report interest and dividend payments.